zio/zio/docs/datatypes/test/spec.md

 ### Test Aspects

 We can think of a test aspect as a polymorphic function from one test to another test.
-They are used to change existing tests or even entire suites that you have already created.
+We use them to change existing tests or even entire suites that we have already created.

 Test aspects are applied to a test or suite using the `@@` operator: